hexops/machengine.org/content/pkg/mach-sysgpu.md

 ## Non-goals

-* Support of hardware released more than 5+ years ago (browsers/WebGPU must support hardware released 8-12 years ago), e.g. we will have no ["WebGPU compatibility mode"](https://github.com/gpuweb/gpuweb/issues/4266) equivalent
+* ["WebGPU compatibility mode"](https://github.com/gpuweb/gpuweb/issues/4266) equivalent, i.e. support for very old/outdated/underpowered hardware / embedded devices.
+We'll support a broad range of laptop, desktop, and mobile hardware.
-* Patching and/or working around bad/insecure graphics drivers (browsers/WebGPU must do this and maintains e.g. denylists of drivers.)
+* Patching and/or working around bad/insecure graphics drivers (browsers/WebGPU must do this for security and maintain e.g. denylists of drivers.)
+* Browser-level security; our target is native application development, not being the graphics API a browser provides.
 * Pure software rendering, e.g. WebGPU/Dawn falls back to a Vulkan software renderer in some cases.
 * Bringing your own shading language (via SPIRV or otherwise), we'll bless one shading language and it will be integrated nicely.
 * Supporting more than 1 (max 2) backend APIs per platform; in general we will have one backend using the platform's modern-and-widely-supported API, and _sometimes_ one backend as a fallback for systems that have great divergence.
-We won't support a myriad of backends per platform.
+We won't officially support a myriad of backends per platform.
-* Support of extremely underpowered hardware (e.g. embedded devices)

 ## Experimental, not ready for general use

-sysgpu is coming along very nicely, with functional backends capable of running most of the mach-core examples already for Direct3D 12, Metal, and Vulkan today.
-An OpenGL fallback backend is in active development.
+sysgpu is coming along very nicely, with functional backends capable of running all the mach-core examples already via D3D 12, Metal, and Vulkan backends today.
+An OpenGL fallback backend is also largely functional.

-We have a functional WGSL parser/compiler/transpiler which in many cases is more correct than Naga (wgpu-native/wgpu-rs WGSL implementation), but shader compilation is an open area of exploration and we are considering replacing WGSL with a Zig(-like?) shading language instead.
+We have a functional WGSL parser/compiler/transpiler which is quite correct, but shader compilation is an open area of exploration and we are considering replacing WGSL with Zig itself as the shading language instead.

 Currently it is a nearly fully-functional implementation of `webgpu.h`, but numerous improvements to the actual API are planned.

-Join the [Mach Discord community](../../discord) for discussion, keep tabs on [open issues](https://github.com/hexops/mach/issues?q=is%3Aopen+is%3Aissue+label%3Asysgpu) and wait for an announcement that it is generally ready for use.
+Join the [Mach Discord community](../../discord) for discussion, or keep tabs on [open issues](https://github.com/hexops/mach/issues?q=is%3Aopen+is%3Aissue+label%3Asysgpu) and wait for an announcement that it is generally ready for use.